nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 | HTTP Code | issue.severity | issue.code | issue.details.coding.code | issue.details.coding.display |
 |-----------|----------------|------------|--------------|
 |400|error|invalid| INVALID_RESOURCE|Invalid validation of resource|

-Examples of business rules which may cause this error to be thrown when violated are given below:

-#### mandatory fields ####
-If one or more mandatory fields are missing then this error will be thrown.

-#### mandatory field values ####
-If one or more mandatory fields are missing values then this error will be thrown.

 ### Payload syntax ###